 Even when there isn’t a global pandemic thwarting our best laid plans, coming up with the time and money to indulge our loose-footed instincts can still be tricky.
 While it’s certainly not the same as putting your boots on the ground, mental escapes can still be healthy and productive.
 Luckily, with ArcGIS StoryMaps, there’s a ready-made platform to channel your vicarious wanderings into tangible content.

-In this article we’ll outline three great ways to “travel virtually” using the combination of writing, multimedia, and mapping offered by StoryMaps.
+In this article we’ll outline three great ways to “travel virtually” using the combination of writing, multimedia, and mapping offered by ArcGIS StoryMaps.

 Write a travelogue about a trip you’ve already taken

 In the absence of being able to embark on new adventures, sometimes looking back at past ones can be the next best thing.
-One of our favorite uses of StoryMaps is the travelogue, a narrative relating the storyteller’s own experience in unfamiliar territory.
+One of our favorite uses of ArcGIS StoryMaps is the travelogue, a narrative relating the storyteller’s own experience in unfamiliar territory.

 One trick to writing an effective, memorable travelogue is to do more than merely say you went to places A, B, and C, where you did X, Y, and Z. The best travel writing creates an emotional connection with its readers.
 How did your experience make you feel?
 What sentimental responses did it spark?
 What kinds of people did you interact with, what were those interactions like, and how did they change the way you think about that place?

 Don’t be shy about weaving the bigger picture into your story, either.
 Anecdotes and asides about a place’s history, its livelihoods and reasons for existing, noteworthy things that may have happened there, its connections to art, literature, or pop culture—these all help to further immerse a reader into that place.
-In this blog article, Allen Carroll offers advice on how to take advantage of StoryMaps’ cartographic capabilities to find and visualize geographic data that can give your travelogue enhanced context.
+In this blog article, Allen Carroll offers advice on how to take advantage of ArcGIS StoryMaps’ cartographic capabilities to find and visualize geographic data that can give your travelogue enhanced context.

 Another key to travel writing is determining how to work in images and other media.
 There is no hard and fast rule; some writers prefer to let their words do most of the heavy lifting, while others devote more of the limelight to accompanying photography.

-StoryMaps provides plenty of flexibility when it comes to incorporating media.
-Storytellers can intersperse single images throughout their text, create immersive multimedia experiences via sidecar and map tour blocks, or present an whole array of images via a slideshow or the newest StoryMaps feature: image gallery.
+ArcGIS StoryMaps provides plenty of flexibility when it comes to incorporating media.
+Storytellers can intersperse single images throughout their text, create immersive multimedia experiences via sidecar and map tour blocks, or present an whole array of images via a slideshow or the another ArcGIS StoryMaps feature: image gallery.
 To help your travel stories really stand out, Hannah Wilber has written an entire blog devoted to best practices when it comes to visual storytelling.

 For a superb example of how ArcGIS StoryMaps can be utilized to tell a captivating travel story, check out this chronicle of a road trip in Kyrgyzstan by Cooper Thomas.
-More travel memories can be found in the #TakeMeBack collection, featuring entries by the StoryMaps team and members of the StoryMaps community.
-If you want to show off a travel story you’ve put together using StoryMaps, tweet @ArcGISStoryMaps with the hashtag #TakeMeBack—we may even add your story to the collection!
+More travel memories can be found in the #TakeMeBack collection, featuring entries by the StoryMaps team and members of the ArcGIS StoryMaps community.
+If you want to show off a travel story you’ve put together using ArcGIS StoryMaps, tweet @ArcGISStoryMaps with the hashtag #TakeMeBack—we may even add your story to the collection!

 Produce a guide to a place you’re fond of